franciscop/server/docs/documentation/README.md

 # Documentation

-Conceptually **server** is quite simple: you have a main function that accepts some functions, and each of those does a bit of work:
+Conceptually **server** is simple: you have a main function that accepts some functions, and each of those does a bit of work:

 ```js
 const server = require('server');
 server(fn1, fn2, fn3, ...);
 ```

-> **Note:** This is the documentation and not a tutorial; as such you are expected to know the basics of JS (including ES6) and how a server works.
-[Subscribe to receive the tutorial when released](http://eepurl.com/cGRggH).

 The generic heavy lifting is already implemented internally **so you can focus on your project** and not in fiddling with headers and response types.
 These are the three big areas that are most important for using server: the [function `server()`](server), [middleware](middleware) and [router](router).

+> [**Subscribe here**](http://eepurl.com/cGRggH) to receive tutorials when released.
+Tutorials are good *for learning* while the documentation is good for reference/quick use *once you know the basics*.

 ## [server()](server)